-Individuals with nausea and vomiting associated with migraine headache often benefit from use of dopamine receptor antagonists such as Reglan (metoclopramide) or Compazine (prochlorperazine).
-Individuals with vestibular dysfunction such as motion sickness or vertigo normally improve with antihistamines such as Antivert (meclizine) or anticholinergic medications.
+Individuals with nausea and vomiting associated with migraine headaches often benefit from using dopamine receptor antagonists such as Reglan (metoclopramide) or Compazine (prochlorperazine).
+Individuals with vestibular dysfunction such as motion sickness or vertigo typically improve with antihistamines such as Antivert (meclizine) or anticholinergic medications.
 Pregnancy-induced vomiting is typically treated with Phenergan (promethazine) or serotonin antagonists (e.g., Zofran - ondansetron).

 Dopamine antagonists can be associated with extrapyramidal side effects such as acute dystonia and are occasionally co-administered with antihistamines such as Benadryl (diphenhydramine) to prevent such occurrences.

 - Hasler WL, Chey WD.
 Nausea and vomiting.
 Gastroenterology 2003; 125:1860.